vtmmm/gr-pyais_toolkit/README.md

 The goal of these blocks is to make it easier to experiment with `pyais` in a modular fashion within GNU Radio.

+Warning: this is not in a 'finished' state, so some things may not work.

 # Requirements

 * GNU Radio `3.10.11.0` or later